How to Buy an Artificial Christmas Tree: Everything You Need to Know

-Ideal for other rooms - If you own a large house, this makes a great secondary trees.
-Whether it's a bedroom or the dining room, a half-wall tree is a great way to add extra holiday cheer throughout the entire home.
+- Ideal for other rooms - If you own a large house, this makes a great secondary tree.
+Whether it's a bedroom or the dining room, a half-wall option is a great way to add extra holiday cheer throughout the rest of your home.

 Features of Artificial Christmas Trees

-- Clear lights - Clear lights emit an elegant glow to accent the ornaments you hang upon the branches.
+- Clear lights - Clear lights emit an elegant glow to accent the ornaments you hang on the branches.

 - Green - You can find different types of artificial Christmas trees that range from a light green to a darker green.
-The shade will depend on the species of tree its mimicking.
+The shade will depend on the style of tree it's mimicking.

-- White - Give yourself a white Christmas with a white tree.
-This take on a classic tree creates the vibe of a "recent snowfall" in your living room.
+- Flocked (white) - Give yourself a white Christmas with a flocked tree.
+Flocked designs create the vibe of a "recent snowfall" in your living room.

 - Other colors - Typically seen on tabletop trees and other small trees, you can find anything from purple to silver.
 These fun accent trees spice up the color of your space.

 Tree Assembly Options